Naki93/eventmanagement-frontend/README.md

 - **Customization:** While Bootstrap provides default styles, I can customize the theme to match my application's branding.

-### Event Management System - System Requirements Specification
+# Event Management System - System Requirements Specification

-1. Introduction
+## Introduction
-The Event Management System is a web application designed to facilitate event organization, and management.
+The Event Management System is a web application designed to facilitate event organization and management.
 It allows administrators to create, edit, and manage events, while users can view event details for upcoming events.
 The application aims to simplify event coordination and provide a user-friendly experience for both administrators and users.

-2. Target Users
+## Target Users
-Administrators: Responsible for creating, editing, and managing events.
+- **Administrators:** Responsible for creating, editing, and managing events.
 They benefit from efficient event management tools.
-Users: Individuals interested in attending events.
-They can view event details, and benefit from obtaining easy access to upcoming events.
+- **Users:** Individuals interested in attending events.
+They can view event details and benefit from obtaining easy access to upcoming events.

-3. User Stories
+## User Stories
-As an administrator, I want to be able to create new events, specifying details such as title, date, time, location, and description.
+As an administrator, I want to:
+- Create new events, specifying details such as title, date, time, location, and description.
-As an administrator, I want the ability to edit event details, including changing event timings, locations, and descriptions.
+- Edit event details, including changing event timings, locations, and descriptions.
-As an administrator, I need to delete events that have been canceled or are no longer relevant.
+- Delete events that have been canceled or are no longer relevant.

-As a user, I want to view a list of upcoming events along with their details and status.
+As a user, I want to:
+- View a list of upcoming events along with their details and status.
-As a user, I want to view events based on their status, such as upcoming, postponed, canceled.
+- View events based on their status, such as upcoming, postponed, canceled.

-4. Benefits
+## Benefits
+**For Administrators:**
+- Streamlined event management
-For Administrators: Streamlined event management, easy event creation and modification, efficient cancellation handling.
+- Easy event creation and modification
-For Users: Clear event information,visibility into event status, and easier event selection.
+- Efficient cancellation handling

+**For Users:**
+- Clear event information
+- Visibility into event status
+- Easier event selection

-5. Differentiators
+## Differentiators
 While there are various event management applications available, our Event Management System differentiates itself in the following ways:

-Simplicity: The application focuses on simplicity, making it easy for administrators to manage events and users to view them.
+- **Simplicity:** The application focuses on simplicity, making it easy for administrators to manage events and users to view them.
-User Experience: Intuitive interfaces provide a seamless experience for both administrators and users.
+- **User Experience:** Intuitive interfaces provide a seamless experience for both administrators and users.
-Status: Users can see events based on their status, allowing them to view which events are upcoming, postponed or canceled.
+- **Status:** Users can see events based on their status, allowing them to view which events are upcoming, postponed, or canceled.
-Efficient Cancellation Handling: Administrators can efficiently manage canceled events, keeping users informed.
+- **Efficient Cancellation Handling:** Administrators can efficiently manage canceled events, keeping users informed.

-6. Functional Requirements
+## Functional Requirements
-User Registration and Authentication
+- User Registration and Authentication
-Admin Authentication and Role Management
+- Admin Authentication and Role Management
-Event Creation, Editing, and Deletion
+- Event Creation, Editing, and Deletion
-Event Status Management (Admin)
+- Event Status Management (Admin)
-Event Listing (User)
+- Event Listing (User)
-Event Details View (User)
+- Event Details View (User)
-User-friendly Dashboard (Admin)
+- User-friendly Dashboard (Admin)
-CRUD Operations for Events (Admin)
+- CRUD Operations for Events (Admin)

-7. Non-Functional Requirements
+## Non-Functional Requirements
-Security: User data and event information must be stored securely using encryption techniques.
+- **Security:** User data and event information must be stored securely using encryption techniques.
-Performance: The application should be responsive and handle concurrent users without significant performance degradation.
+- **Performance:** The application should be responsive and handle concurrent users without significant performance degradation.
-Usability: User interfaces must be user-friendly, ensuring easy navigation and interaction.
+- **Usability:** User interfaces must be user-friendly, ensuring easy navigation and interaction.
-Scalability: The application should handle increasing numbers of events and users gracefully.
+- **Scalability:** The application should handle increasing numbers of events and users gracefully.
-Accessibility: The application should be accessible to users with disabilities in compliance with accessibility standards.
+- **Accessibility:** The application should be accessible to users with disabilities in compliance with accessibility standards.

-8. Conclusion
+## Conclusion
 The Event Management System offers a user-friendly and efficient solution for event creation and management.
-Its simplicity, user experience, and status filtering feature set it apart from existing event management software
+Its simplicity, user experience, and status filtering feature set it apart from existing event management software.

 ## How to Use the App